minio/docs/source/operations/server-side-encryption/configure-minio-kes.rst

 .. cond:: macos or windows

    This procedure assumes a single local host machine running the MinIO and KES processes.
+   For instructions on running KES, see the :kes-docs:`KES docs <tutorials/getting-started/>`.

    .. note::